 To register, any abuse must have taken place while you were under the age of 18 years old.
 You can be any age, from 18 upwards, to receive support.

 I don’t live in Scotland anymore.
 Can I still register and access support?

-Bridge to Support is for people currently living in Scotland who were abused by the Jesuits or their staff.
+Bridge to Support is for people currently living in Scotland who were abused by a Jesuit, a member of their staff, or a volunteer.
 If you now live elsewhere, we can signpost you to organisations that can provide you with support.
 You can contact us by phone or email or complete our contact form.